Top 3 Reasons

-I recently sat down with Matthew Chase, an eviction attorney, because he and his firm processes hundreds of eviction cases each year.
-If there is anyone who knows Missouri Eviction law and the Judges it is him.
+I recently sat down with Matthew Chase, an eviction attorney, because he and his firm process hundreds of eviction cases each year.
+If anyone knows Missouri Eviction law and the Judges it is him.
 I learned a number of things from Matthew and how to win in court was certainly one of the topics of discussion.

-Matthew was able to answer a number of questions for me that many investors have been asking me.
+Matthew was able to answer a number of questions for me.
+These are questions we often get from Investors about the Eviction Process in Missouri.

 What is one recent case that you won?
 Why did you win?
 What did the Investor do or provide that helped you win the case?